epsbLogo

 Principal's Message

-As the principal of Inglewood School, I am incredibly proud of our diverse K- 6 community, where students engage in a hands-on, experiential approach to learning.
-Our focus remains on developing strong literacy and numeracy skill development for all students across all subjects, along with physical literacy which is embedded into lessons daily.
-Through the support and talent of our students and professional staff, we work collaboratively to create a safe and dynamic learning environment where children thrive.
+As the principal of Inglewood School, I am incredibly proud of our school community, whose focus remains on developing strong literacy and numeracy skills for all students across all subjects, along with physical literacy embedded into daily lessons.
+Through the support and talent of our students and the professional staff in our building, we work collaboratively to create a safe and dynamic learning environment where children thrive.

 Yours In Partnership,